Special Education in Preschool: What Teachers and Parents Need to Know

 Do you have “back to school” dreams, as I do?
 Every summer, I end up having dreams about going back to school and the classroom

 There are two kinds of motivation: intrinsic motivation and extrinsic motivation.
-Many of our students are intrinsically motivated.
-This means that they feel rewarded by
+Many of our students walk into our classrooms already intrinsically motivated.
+They feel proud

 As summer winds down and the new school year approaches, we teachers know the whirlwind of preparation ahead.
 There’s a lot to juggle, from setting